sveltejs/svelte/site/content/blog/2019-04-16-svelte-for-new-developers.md

 The command line is a way to interact with your computer (or another computer! but that's a topic for another time) with more power and control than the GUI (graphical user interface) that most people use day-to-day.

-Once on the command line, you can navigate the filesystem using `ls` to list the contents of your current directory, and `cd` to change the current directory.
+Once on the command line, you can navigate the filesystem using `ls` (`dir` on Windows) to list the contents of your current directory, and `cd` to change the current directory.
 For example, if you had a `Development` directory of your projects inside your home directory, you would type

 ```bash
 cd Development